pandulapeter/beagle/README.md

 # Beagle (Android library)
-*A smart, reliable, and highly customizable debug menu for Android apps*
+*A smart, reliable, and highly customizable debug menu library for Android apps that supports screen recording, network activity logging, and many other useful features.*

 <img src="metadata/logo.png" width="20%" />

 **WARNING!
-The library is undergoing a complete rewrite with version 2.0.0.
-This is not yet ready for public use.
+The library underwent a complete rewrite with version 2.0.0.
 [Click here](https://github.com/pandulapeter/beagle/blob/master/metadata/README_DEPRECATED.md) to see the readme file for the stable version.
 If you're feeling adventurous, check out this [migration guide](https://github.com/pandulapeter/beagle/blob/master/metadata/MIGRATION_GUIDE.md).**

 ## See it in action
 Clone this repository, pick a build variant and run the **app** configuration.
 It should look something like this: